Eric Haase Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks seventh in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.8 K/9, the fifth-best in MLB.

-- The Giants' 4.71 team ERA ranks 19th across all MLB pitching staffs.
+- The Giants' 4.77 team ERA ranks 19th among all league pitching staffs.

-- The Giants rank 22nd in baseball in home runs given up (19 total, 1.6 per game).
+- The Giants rank 22nd in baseball in home runs allowed (20 total, 1.5 per game).

-- Manaea (0-0) starts for the Giants, his second of the season.
+- The Giants will look to DeSclafani (1-0) in his third start this season.

-- His last appearance came on Saturday against the Kansas City Royals, when the left-hander threw six innings, surrendering one earned run while giving up three hits.
+- In his most recent time out on Sunday, the right-hander tossed 6 1/3 innings against the Kansas City Royals, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.